grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 1. (Optional) Preview your entry on GitHub.

    While the CMS provides a preview of your entry, it doesn't render video.
-Previewing your entry on GitHub allows view videos and see your entry in the context of the website.
+Previewing your entry on GitHub lets you view videos and see your entry in the context of the website.

    - **Release date in the past** - Your entry will be visible in the website-generated preview.